 zombie1: But - if compact discs can, why can't we?
 This is an illegal act of invidious discrimination!
 We'll hire a lawyer, suing the powers that be!

 cop (swinging his night stick): Lemme' tell you why.
 Imaginary beings, trivially, cannot empathize.
 Zombies - by definition - have no conscious minds, and empathizing necessitates a conscious state of mind.
 For the same reason, neither can compact discs empathize.
-No "intentional components" of empathy have been found inside of CDs which "mime" the empathic states which conscious beings have, and - even if a behavioral aspect of empathy were detected, it could not equate to a state of conscious experience.
+No "intentional components" of empathy have been found inside of CDs which "mime" the empathic states - which conscious beings enjoy, and - even if a behavioral aspect of empathy were detected, it would not equate to a state of conscious experience.

 zombie1: But Khuno said -

 cop (interrupting): Khuno is a fool.
 Our Western Civilization has undergone two Enlightenments.
 The ancient Greeks, in theirs, got rid of myth, trading up for rationality.
 The Europeans, in the 18th century, got rid of the priests, trading up for science.
 We once thought that the last Enlightenment would have put an end to Khuno's balderdash, rendering us forever immune.
 Sadly, we were mistaken.